 I woke today, the first day of 2013 to a beautiful warm, sunny summer morning.
 As I watched from my deck the summer butterflies darted about the parched garden seeking the few open flowers, the surrounding trees were filled with the songs of the lorikeets and magpies, and I began to crystalize my thoughts about the directions I wished to follow in the coming year.

+The most common top ten resolutions made over the last 10 years have stayed the same every year.
 Do you recognise yourself in this collection?
-The most common top 10 resolutions made over the last 10 years have remained the same every year.

-New Year Resolutions seems to lock everything into a very narrow field and set up you up firmly and squarely on the success/fail axis.
-I prefer to adopt the more accepting belief that whatever we experience or wherever we find ourselves is the right place to be because it the one place at that moment where we will find the opportunity to learn and understand more about ourselves.
-So, by setting up resolutions I would be setting up inflexible parameters that didn’t allow for the shifts of life that provide the opportunity for growth.
+I prefer to adopt the more accepting belief that whatever we experience or wherever we find ourselves is the right place to be because it’s the place in that moment where we will find the opportunity to learn and understand more about ourselves.
+So, by setting up resolutions we are setting up inflexible parameters that don’t allow for the shifts of life that provide an opportunity for growth.

 So my thoughts about my directions for 2013 are a little looser than things like “lose weight”, although that would be nice!
 I decided to take a look at the Virtues Project to form my list of the virtues I would like to see acknowledged and strengthened through this year, both on a personal and a wider community or global level.

-Here is my list in no particular order of THIRTEEN VIRTUES TO EMBRACE FOR 2013, taken from the condensed list of 52 Virtues from The 52 Virtues Project (the full list of Virtues is extensive and this condensed list provided a little more focus):
+Here is my list in no particular order of THIRTEEN VIRTUES TO EMBRACE FOR 2013.
+I’ve selected these from the condensed list of 52 Virtues from The 52 Virtues Project.
+The full list of Virtues is extensive, and this condensed list provided a little more focus.

 1. Assertiveness